-As Denmark’s leading oil and gas company, TotalEnergies produces from 16 fields using 50 offshore installations and five main platforms.
-We are a diverse and multinational team of more than 1,400 people, of which approximately 450 work offshore.
+As Denmark’s leading oil and gas company, TotalEnergies produces from 15 fields using 49 offshore installations and five main platforms.
+We are a diverse and multinational team of more than 1,200 people, located in Esbjerg, offshore and Copenhagen.

 TOTALENERGIES AND THE DANISH UNDERGROUND CONSORTIUM